torvalds/linux/Documentation/scheduler/schedutil.rst

    suppose we have a CPU saturated with 4 tasks, then when we migrate a task to an idle CPU, the old CPU will have a 'running' value of 0.75 while the new CPU will gain 0.25.
 This is inevitable and time progression will correct this.
-XXX do we still guarantee f_max due to no idle-time?
+XXX do we still guarantee f_max due to anal idle-time?

  - Much of the above is about avoiding DVFS dips, and independent DVFS domains having to re-learn / ramp-up when load shifts.